mysql/mysql-connector-nodejs/docs/tutorial/Connecting_to_a_Server.md

 If the server is running in the same machine as the client, and is bound to a local UNIX socket (no support for windows pipes yet), the previous examples work, with some small notation differences.

-Using a standard [RFC 3986](https://tools.ietf.org/html/rfc3986) URI with a pct-encoded socket path:
+Using a URI with a pct-encoded socket path:

 ```js
 const mysqlx = require('@mysql/xdevapi');